ipcoutinho/ICD-coding/README.md

     title = {Explainable Prediction of Medical Codes from Clinical Text}, year = {2018}
 }
 </code></pre>

 # Training model

 <ol>
-<li>Using a .txt file with your training and validation sets(see example_train.txt and example_val.txt), execute the training.ipynb.</li>
+<li>Using a .txt file with your training and validation sets (see example_train.txt and example_val.txt), execute the training.ipynb.
+These example .txt files were built accordingly with the MIMIC III dataset statistics.
+Therefore, the number of sentences per discharge summary was truncated to the percentile 95, reducing the computational cost (211). </li>
 <li>The following files are saved: model.h5, DICT.npy and LABEL_ENCONDER.npy.
 These are the files needed to load the model in the prediction.ipynb notebook. </li>
-<li>To predict the ICD codes of the test set, use prediction.ipynb.
+<li>To predict the ICD codes of the test set, execute prediction.ipynb.
 This notebook loads the files mentioned above and saves the following files: prediction_matrix.npy, y_pred.npy and predictions.npy. </li>
 <li>To measure the predictive capability of the model, use the evaluation.py script made available by Mullenbach et al. (2018).</li>
 </ol>